 - Olympus M.Zuiko 12-50mm f3.5-6.3: a high-spec, versatile walk-around zoom with macro capability and a quiet AF motor; it can also be used for video.

-- Olympus M.Zuiko 14-42mm f3.5-5.6: a capable, sharp medium zoom lens that I’ve used for several years and it still works great.
+- Olympus M.Zuiko 14-42mm f3.5-5.6: a capable, sharp medium zoom lens that I’ve used for several years and it still works great; I have both the “L ED” and the “II R” versions.

 - Olympus M.Zuiko 17mm f1.8: a premium, beautiful, jewel-like, solidly built prime lens with a large aperture and manual clutch focus; it can also be used for video.